lzj2015/openssl_1.0.1f_lzj/README.md

 ## Some example
 You can see some dome in the sm2ssltest folder for using GM/T 0024-2014 TLS VPN protocol.

-And you will get some example in test folder for using sm3, sm4, sm2 signature sm2 decryption or sm2 encryption as well.
+You will get some example in test folder for using sm3, sm4, sm2 signature sm2 decryption or sm2 encryption as well.